rspock/Cv/README.md

 # Education

-### Master degree, Univpm, Oct 2007
+### Master degree, Univpm, Feb 2011
-Start master degree in industrial automation
+Engineer in Industrial Automation with final score of 110 cum laude from the “Università Politecnica delle Marche”.
+The final thesis was: “People tracking into indoor environment”.

 ### Bachelor degree, Univpm, Oct 2007
 Engineer in Computer Science and Automation from the “Università Politecnica delle Marche” whit a score of 109/110.
 The thesis was: Development of a digital controller in the etching process of the silicon wafers surface”.